Microeconomics A Simplified Approach

 Example: Monopoly

-Utility Companies: In many countries, utility companies (e.g., water, electricity) operate as natural monopolies due to the high infrastructure costs involved.
+Utility Companies: In many countries, utility companies (e.g., water, and electricity) operate as natural monopolies due to the high infrastructure costs involved.
 For instance, in the United States, local electricity providers often hold monopoly power in their regions.

 Summary